-Swamp coolers use fans to suck the warm, dry air in your home out through your vents.
-Upon entering the main cooling unit, dry air passes over several moistened pads.
-As they collide, the dry air attempts to equalize with the pressure and temperature of the moist air.
-In the process, it absorbs moisture and “chills” instantly as the water uses the heat to equalize into its gas form.
-After cooling the air in the central unit, the cooler uses another set of fans to circulate it back through the home.
+Swamp coolers use a fan to suck the warm, dry, outside air across several moistened pads.
+In the process, the air absorbs moisture and “chills” instantly as the water uses the heat to equalize into its gas form.
+After cooling the air in the central unit, the cooler uses another set of fans to circulate that cold air back through your home.

 Why are Swamp Coolers Right for Denver & Boulder?

-Swamp coolers are a great choice for any region where the relative humidity frequently falls below 60%.
+Swamp coolers work best in any region where the relative humidity frequently falls below 60%.
 We probably don’t have to tell you how often that happens around Denver and Boulder.
 They’re also a great option if you want a cooling system that’s ecologically friendly and less costly.
 Swamp coolers use between 60-80% less electricity than a traditional AC but do use a lot more water.

 Swamp coolers are a great option for people looking for ecologically friendly, low-cost home cooling.
 They’re also great for places that have a lot of fresh, natural air that can be pulled from open windows.
 Since Colorado has classically dry air, the evaporative cooling process cools and humidifies the air in your home.
 Swamp coolers work as both A/C units and natural humidifiers, making the air in your home cool and comfortable all at once.

-How Can I Tell If My Swamp Cooler Needs To Be Fixed?
+How Can I Tell If My Swamp Cooler Needs Repairs?

-Just like conventional air conditioning systems, swamp coolers can occasionally require maintenance or repair, even if they’re still technically functioning.
 If you’re worried that something’s wrong with your swamp cooler, Applewood is available for maintenance or repair calls anytime from 6am to 10pm, 7 days a week.
-If your swamp cooler seems to be exhibiting any of the following symptoms, give us a call right away:
+If your unit seems to be exhibiting any of these common swamp cooler problems, give us a call right away:

 - It’s not cooling enough: Obviously, if your swamp cooler isn’t keeping you cool, then something’s wrong.
 The pads inside the unit may not be moist enough, the distributor could be clogged, or something could be preventing proper airflow.